0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 These registers have the following meanings:
 1. Block address register $a$.
 This register contains address of the hasher for the current block (row index from the auxiliary hashing table).
 It also serves the role of unique block identifiers.
 This is convenient, because hasher addresses are guaranteed to be unique.
 2. Registers $b_0, ..., b_6$, which encode opcodes for operation to be executed by the VM.
 Each of these registers can contain a single binary value (either $1$ or $0$).
 And together these values describe a single opcode.
 3. Hasher registers $h_0, ..., h_7$.
-When control flow operations are executed, these registers facilitate computation of program block hashes.
+When control flow operations are executed, these registers are used to provide inputs for the current block's hash computation (e.g., for `JOIN`, `SPLIT`, `LOOP`, `SPAN` operations) or to record the result of the hash computation (i.e., for `END` operation).
 However, when regular operations are executed, $2$ of these registers are used to help with op group decoding, and the remaining $6$ can be used to hold operation-specific helper variables.
 4. Register $sp$ which contains a binary flag indicating whether the VM is currently executing instructions inside a *span* block.
 The flag is set to $1$ when the VM executes non-control flow instructions, and is set to $0$ otherwise.
 5. Register $gc$ which keep track of the number of unprocessed operation groups in a given *span* block.
 6. Register $ox$ which keeps track of a currently executing operation's index within its operation group.